remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

         binding_keys: [Worker_2_IP]
 ```
 and so on.
+!!! warning
+    If the worker is on a distant server, you must check if the worker IP is correctly set in `/opt/remotelabz/.env.local` according to the following :
+    Example with a worker on a server with the IP 123.12.167.22
+    ```bash
+    WORKER_SERVER=123.12.167.22
+    ```

 #### Start your RemoteLabz Worker service
 Normally, the service remotelabz-worker is started during the installation phase and it will start automatically when your system boots up.However, if you need to start the service manually :